Reese's Peanut Butter Cups: Marketing and advertising

 In the United States, Reese's Peanut Butter Cups typically come in packs of 2, 4, 5, 10 or 20 in distinctive orange packaging, set on thin but rigid paperboard trays.
 The "Classic" two-pack is a 0.75 oz cup since 2001 (originally a 0.9 oz size, reduced to 0.8 oz in 1991), the "King Size" four-pack introduced in the early 1980s is a 0.7 oz cup (originally a 0.8 oz cup until 1991) and the "Lunch" eight-pack is a 0.55 oz cup.
 "Large Size" packs of three 0.7 oz cups, as well as bags containing 0.6 oz cups, are also available.
 Reese's Miniatures come in various bag sizes and foil colors for seasonal themes like red, gold and green for the Christmas holiday season.
 In Canada, they at one point were packaged as Reese Peanut Butter Cups, but were still widely referred to by their American name.
 The possessive name is recognized only in English grammar, so it was removed to make the name bilingual in Canada.
 Previously packaged in a two pack, they now come in a standard pack of three 0.55 oz. cups or the king-size variation with four cups.
 In the United Kingdom and Ireland, they were originally available only in two-packs, though are now available in three-packs, five-packs and miniatures.
 In 2008, Reese's Peanut Butter Cups were made available in Europe by Hydro Texaco and 7-Eleven.
 In Australia, Reese's products can be found in many specialty candy stores, as well as from American stores such as Costco.

 In the 1970s and 1980s, a series of commercials directed by Jordan Brady were run for Reese's Peanut Butter Cups featuring situations in which two people, one eating peanut butter and one eating chocolate, collided.
 One person would exclaim, "You got your peanut butter on my chocolate!" and the other would exclaim, "You got your chocolate in my peanut butter!"
 They would then sample the mixture and remark on the great taste, tying in with the slogan "Two great tastes that taste great together."

 In the 1990s, the product's slogan was: "There's no wrong way to eat a Reese's."

-Reese's was an associate sponsor of NASCAR Cup Series drivers Mark Martin (1994) and Kevin Harvick (2007–2010).
+Reese's was an associate sponsor of NASCAR Cup Series drivers Mark Martin (1994), Bill Elliott (1995–2000), and Kevin Harvick (2007–2010).

-Chicago Sky player Angel Reese became an official brand ambassador for Reese's after fans' enthusiasm for the idea.
+Atlanta Dream player Angel Reese became an official brand ambassador for Reese's after fans' enthusiasm for the idea.
 A customized basketball jersey with Reese's Peanut Butter Cups colors and her name and Chicago Sky number was designed.
+In September 2026, Reese's unveiled a collaboration with Reebok for Angel Reese 1 shoes inspired by the candy.